"How can I pay for a college education?"

 PHEAA STATE GRANT SAP POLICY

 Students are required to meet SAP to continue eligibility for the PHEAA State Grant.
-For each academic year (Fall, Winter, and Spring and/or Summer term) during which State Grant aid is received, a student must successfully complete the minimum number of credits appropriate to the student’s enrollment status during the terms for which State Grant aid was received.
+For each academic year (Fall, Winter/Spring, and Summer (trailer) terms) during which State Grant aid is received, a student must successfully complete the minimum number of credits appropriate to the student’s enrollment status during the terms for which State Grant aid was received.

 Before crediting a State Grant to a recipient’s account, the school must certify that, for the last academic year during which the student received state grant aid, the student completed the required minimum total number of credits or clock hours for the terms to which grant aid was applied.
 In other words, if the student last received a State Grant aid during the 2012-2013 academic year and received two full‑time semesters of State Grant aid (a total of 1.00), the student must have successfully completed 24 new semester credits during or since those two terms in order to be eligible for the next academic year of aid.

 The Federal Process selects a number of FAFSA applications for a process called Federal Verification.
 This process is used to determine that the information provided on the FAFSA is accurate.
 The Financial Office is mandated to complete these reviews to be in accordance with Federal guidelines.

 In April, the Financial Aid Office will begin requesting, from selected students, the documentation needed to complete the verification review.
 A student must respond to this request immediately to ensure timely processing and disbursement of his/her financial aid.
 No aid payments will be made nor will loans be processed until the Verification process is completed.
 If the required information or other steps in the Verification process are not completed according to the establishment schedule, all federal financial aid for the academic year will be cancelled.

 For more information about Verification, please see the Federal Verification Document